ECG Semantic Integrator (ESI): A Foundation ECG Model Pretrained with LLM-Enhanced Cardiological Text: Conclusion

 \section{Conclusion}

 This study introduces a novel multimodal contrastive pretraining framework to enhance the quality and robustness of representations learned from ECG signals.
 To address the lack of descriptive text associated with ECGs, we propose a retrieval-augmented generation (RAG) pipeline called the Cardio Query Assistant (CQA).
 This pipeline generates detailed textual descriptions for ECG data with demographic information, potential conditions, and waveform patterns.
 Inspired by the success of multimodal pretraining strategies in vision-language tasks, we develop the ECG Semantic Integrator (ESI).
 This framework integrates both contrastive and captioning capabilities to foster a deeper semantic understanding of ECG signals.
 Our evaluation validates the effectiveness of the proposed approach across several downstream tasks.
 The ESI method demonstrates improvement in arrhythmia diagnosis and ECG-based user identification tasks by outperforming strong baselines that cover supervised learning and SSL approaches.
 These results with the ablation studies highlight the benefits of multimodal learning for ECG analysis and the value of integrating captioning loss with contrastive pretraining.
+Beyond ECG, we believe the proposed CQA and ESI frameworks hold the potential for applications to other types of biomedical time series data, where contextual information can be leveraged to enhance the representation learning and downstream analysis.

 On the other hand, this study is limited by the use of 10-second ECG signals only in pretraining.
 While our approach demonstrates effectiveness on this data, real-world ECG recordings can vary significantly in length and may contain more diverse features.
 In future work, we plan to investigate the impact of using more diverse ECG signals on the performance of the proposed framework.